-- Supports member physicians and clinics related to privacy matters as required related to integration of ESPCN staff, QI projects, breach management, or other questions and concerns. - The Primary Care Manager that oversees the Central ESPCN office is the Privacy Officer - Any privacy questions related to ESPCN can be directed to privacy@espcn.ca
+- Oversees the ESPCN central clinic privacy and security and ensures compliance with the HIA. - Responds to third-party requests for patient health information contained in the ESPCN central EMR. - Supports member physicians and clinics related to privacy matters as required related to the integration of ESPCN staff, QI projects, breach management, or other questions and concerns. - The Primary Care Manager that oversees the Central ESPCN office is the Privacy Officer - Any privacy questions related to ESPCN can be directed to privacy@espcn.ca